mvmaasakkers/certificates/README.md

 ## Installation

-Currently you can use it by building it locally or with docker:
+Currently you can use it by building it locally, checking the [releases](https://github.com/mvmaasakkers/certificates/releases) or with docker:

 `docker run mvmaasakkers/certificates cert gen-ca --cn=*.test.domain --stdout`